harvester/harvester/enhancements/20220525-system-logging.md

 ##### Accessing

-By default, harvester routes logs to its internal Grafana Loki deployment.
 To view the Loki UI, you can go to port forward to the `loki-stack-grafana` service.
 For example map `localhost:3000` to `loki-stack-grafana`s port 80:

 ```bash
 kubectl port-forward --namespace cattle-logging-system service/loki-stack-grafana 3000:80